jordansatler/SNPtoAFS/README.md

 AFS\_FSC\_total.py script.
 ___

-The traits file gives individuals linked to populations.
+The traits file is tab-delimited and gives individuals linked to populations.

 Ex:
 Individuals	Populations